Crossed field antenna

 Crossed field test antenna installed in Silsden, U.K.

-A crossed field antenna (CFA) is a controversial type of radio antenna for long and mediumwave broadcasting, patented by F. M. Kabbary and M. C. Hately in 1986, which was claimed to have the same efficiency as a conventional antenna but only one-tenth the overall height.
-The invention was received with incredulity from experts in electromagnetics and antenna technology owing to the deficient theoretical justifications offered and the lack of viable experimental verification.
+A crossed field antenna (CFA) is a type of radio antenna for long and mediumwave broadcasting, patented by F. M. Kabbary and M. C. Hately in 1986, which was claimed to have the same efficiency as a conventional antenna but only one-tenth the overall height.
+The invention was received with incredulity from experts in electromagnetics and antenna technology owing to a lack of theoretical justification and viable experimental verification.
 Although the antenna was installed in a few broadcasting stations in the 1990s, performance has not borne out the claims of the inventors.

 Description

 As with other low frequency antennas, the crossed field antenna is installed above a ground plane which may be the Earth.
 It consists of three electrically active parts: